-Seeing saliva dripping from a cat’s mouth is an unnatural sight.
-Unlike people and dogs, cats do not salivate when offered something tasty.
+Seeing saliva dripping from a cat’s mouth is unnatural.
+Unlike humans and dogs, cats do not salivate when they’re offered something tasty.

 Since drooling is rarely normal in cats, it can indicate a severe medical issue.
-If you notice your cat drooling suddenly, here are some of the medical causes of the problem.
+If you notice your cat drooling suddenly, here are some of the causes.